 One to re-sell, ideally for a healthy profit.

-On a scale of 1-10, How excited are you for the coming infernal RELEASE of Diablo 3 - The Daily threadposted a message on47Posted in: Diablo III General Discussion
+May 5, 2012Anghkor posted a message on On a scale of 1-10, How excited are you for the coming infernal RELEASE of Diablo 3 - The Daily thread47Posted in: Diablo III General Discussion

 Quote from Savages